snowplow/snowplowanalytics.com/_posts/2019-01-09-a-new-recovery-process-for-real-time-pipelines/index.md

 Our current approach to data recovery, [Hadoop Event Recovery][hadoop-recovery], suffers from a few
 issues:

-- it's limited to data produced by the batch pipeline
+- It's limited to data produced by the batch pipeline
-- you need to code your own recovery almost from scratch in JavaScript
+- You need to code your own recovery almost from scratch in JavaScript
-- you cannot test this JavaScript except by running an actual recovery
+- You cannot test this JavaScript except by running an actual recovery
-- it doesn't promote reuse: if you run the same recovery twice, you'll need to copy/paste your recovery code from one recovery to another
+- It doesn't promote reuse: if you run the same recovery twice, you'll need to copy/paste your recovery code from one recovery to another

 Snowplow Event Recovery aims to tackle most of these issues and make the data recovery process:

-- not require any coding for the most common cases
+- Not require any coding for the most common cases
-- extensible when outside the most common cases
+- Extensible when outside the most common cases
-- testable
+- Testable
-- unified across the real-time pipelines (AWS and GCP) and, in the future across all pipelines (real-time and batch)
+- Unified across the real-time pipelines (AWS and GCP) and, in the future across all pipelines (real-time and batch)

 <h2 id="csl">2.
 Recovery scenarios</h2>